 Your doctor may prescribe an aromatase inhibitor such as anastrozole, letrozole or exemestane.

-The drugs are taken daily as tablets.
+These drugs are taken daily as a tablet.
 Side effects can include:

-AIs can also cause bone thinning (osteoporosis) over a long period of time.
-You’ll have a scan called a DXA (dual-energy x-ray absorptiometry) scan, to assess your bone health (density) before you start taking an AI.
+If taken over a long period of time, AIs can cause bone thinning (osteoporosis).
+You will have a scan called a DEXA (dual-energy x-ray absorptiometry) scan, to check your bone health (density) before starting an AI.

-If you’re at risk of osteoporosis, your cancer specialist may prescribe drugs called bisphosphonates to protect your bones.
-You will probably also be advised to take calcium and vitamin D supplements to help with your bone strength - your cancer specialist can talk to you about this.
+If you are at risk of osteoporosis, your cancer specialist may prescribe drugs called bisphosphonates to protect your bones.
+They will probably also advise you to take calcium and vitamin D supplements to help with your bone strength.
+We have more information about bone health that you might find helpful.